8n8/bigwebthing/README.md

-BigWebThing is a computer system for creating documents and sharing them over the internet.
+BigWebThing is a computer system for sharing apps and files.